cmw2/ASPNETCoreEncryptedConfig/README.md

    1. Get it's thumbprint to be used below.
 6. Publish the EncryptorTool and copy it to the server
 7. Edit the appsettings.json file for the EncryptorTool.
-   1. Use the path to the key folder and the certificate thumbprint from above.
+   1. Fill in the path to the key folder
+   2. Fill in the certificate thumbprint
-   1. Fill in the path to the website's appsettings.json file.
+   3. Fill in the path to the website's appsettings.json file
 8. Run the EncryptorTool
 9. Restart the website's app pool.
 10. Browse to the website.
 It should show the encrypted values.